Karnan (2021 film)

-After a brief-long pre-production work, the film was launched in January 2020, with the title Karnan was also announced.
-The film is mostly set in rural Thoothukudi district.
-Shooting of the film took place, following its launch, and was completed in December 2020; although production was delayed due to the COVID-19 pandemic.
+The film began production in January 2020 and was completed that December, after delays in between due to the COVID-19 pandemic.
 It was theatrically released on 9 April 2021 to critical acclaim.
-It was also one of the highest grossing Tamil films of 2021, although its theatrical run was abruptly ended due to restrictions following the COVID-19 pandemic.
-Publications like The Indian Express named Karnan as one of the best Tamil films of 2021.
+Though the film generated controversies for allegedly being influenced by the 1995 Kodiyankulam caste violence, it received critical acclaim and was a box office success, becoming as one of the highest grossing Tamil films of 2021, despite its theatrical run being affected due to pandemic restrictions.
+The Indian Express called Karnan one of the best Tamil films of 2021.

 Plot

-In Southern Tamil Nadu, two neighbouring villages Melur and Podiyankulam in Tirunelveli find themselves in constant conflict as the latter is denied a bus stop.
-Podiyankulam's inhabitants, who belong to the oppressed communities, are forced to use the bus stop of Melur for commuting, which irks the locals who belong to the dominant castes.
+In southern Tamil Nadu, two neighbouring villages, Melur and Podiyankulam in Tirunelveli find themselves in constant conflict as the latter is denied a bus stop.
+Podiyankulam's inhabitants, who belong to the oppressed communities, are forced to use the bus stop in Melur for commuting, which irks the locals who belong to the dominant castes.
 Despite multiple petitions, Podiyankulam is constantly denied a bus stop thanks to the influence of Melur's local government.

-Sometime in the late 1990s, Karnan, who is from Podiyankulam wins the local deity's sword as part of a competition, which had not been won for years.
-Weeks later, Karnan participates in an open selection camp for the Central Reserve Police Force (CRPF), where his grandfather Yaema Raja is worried that Karnan would lose the opportunity to join government service, if his hot-headedness would involve him in any legal trouble with the Melur villagers and is constantly looking out for him.
+Sometime in the late 1990s, Karnan, who is from Podiyankulam, wins the local deity's sword as part of a competition, which had not been won for years.
+Weeks later, Karnan participates in an open selection camp for the Central Reserve Police Force (CRPF), where his grandfather, Yaema Raja, is worried that Karnan would lose the opportunity to join government service, if his hot-headedness would involve him in any legal trouble with the Melur villagers and is constantly looking out for him.

-Within Podiyankulam, Karnan and Yaeman are considered unruly by many except its chieftain Duryodhanan, who befriends them both.
-This does not sit well with Vadamaalaiyan, one of the village's heads who desires to marry Karnan's sister Padmini, who is far younger than him.
-Vadamaalaiyan's sister Draupadhi, who is in love with Karnan, misunderstands the situation during the latter's brawl with her brother and breaks up with him.
+Within Podiyankulam, Karnan and Yaeman are considered unruly by many except its chieftain, Duryodhanan, who befriends them both.
+This does not sit well with Vadamaalaiyan, one of the village's heads, who desires to marry Karnan's sister Padmini, who is far younger than him.
+Vadamaalaiyan's sister, Draupadhi, who is in love with Karnan, misunderstands the situation during the latter's brawl with her brother and breaks up with him.
+Karnan loses his younger sister who died in the beginning due to a seizure when she saved the money for Padmini's marriage.

-Meanwhile, tensions escalate between Melur and Podiyankulam, as Karnan along with his friends and Yaema Raja vandalises a bus for not stopping by to help a pregnant lady.
-The bus owner files a complaint with the police and the district's Police Superintendent Kannabiran arrives on the scene.
-Though the bus owner and Podiyankulam's residents settle the issue amicably, the incident bruises Kannabiran's ego who feels that the villagers must always be shown their place.
+Meanwhile, tensions escalate between Melur and Podiyankulam, as Karnan, along with his friends and Yaema Raja vandalises a bus for not stopping by to help a pregnant lady.
+The bus owner files a complaint with the police and the district's police Superintendent Kannabiran arrives on the scene.
+Though the bus owner and Podiyankulam's residents settle the issue amicably, the incident bruises Kannabiran's ego, who feels that the villagers must always be shown their place.
 He asks Podiyankulam's village heads to come and sign at the area police station, only to brutally assault them for an hour and lock them up overnight.
-He insults them verbally and orders local police to file unrelated cases on them.
+He insults them verbally and orders local police to file unrelated cases against them.